maintainerati/site/content/data-protection-policy.md

 ## 1. Data protection principles

 The Project is committed to processing data in accordance with its responsibilities under the GDPR.
+// The GDPR (General Data Protection Regulation) outlines six data protection principles that summarise its many requirements.

+These are an essential resources for those trying to understanding how to achieve compliance.
+Indeed, small organisations, which often lack the resources to appoint data protection experts to guide them through compliance, may find them particularly useful. let us have  a look at each one of the following here
+ 1. Lawfulness, fairness and transparency
+ 2. Purpose limitation
+ 3. Data minimisation
+ 4. Accuracy
+ 5. Storage limitation
+ 6. Integrity and confidentiality

 Article 5 of the GDPR requires that personal data shall be: